IHE/ITI.IUA/README.md

 ## Breaking changes

-* Reworked the Use Cases section and added descriptions of the use cases from the user perspective.

-* Reworked the text descriptions to establish the borders between authentication, authorization and policy enforcement.

-* Established options to the Get Authorization Token transaction to distinguish authorization code and client credential flow.

-* Added support for OAuth public clients and aligned the profile with the latest OAuth 2.1 draft specification.

-* Established UDAP extensions to improve the structure of JWT and reworked the examples.

 * Replacement of the "Bearer" option with "Token Introspection" option.
 This option utilizes OAuth2 Introspect (RFC 7662).
 This option allows Resources Servers to deal with any token format (JWT/SAML/other) by obtaining the claims associated with an access token through an introspect API offered by the Authorization Server.

 * Removal of hard requirement for JWT formatted access token support.
 JWT, SAML and Introspect have all become optional.
 Resource and Authorization Servers need to implement at least one.